 We address this question as the fundamental one of our times.
 There is no issue so large—climate change, inequities and injustice, artificial intelligence—that a new generation of empowered thinkers can’t solve.

-To educate a “whole child for a whole world”, the Center for Curriculum Redesign has defined the necessary four dimensions of a modern education as Knowledge, Skills, Character, and Meta-Learning as depicted in this graphic.
+To educate a “whole child for a whole world”, the Center for Curriculum Redesign has defined the necessary four dimensions of a modern education as Knowledge, Skills, Character, and Meta-Learning as depicted in this graphic (click to enlarge).

 What is a 4D Teacher?

 Difficult times call for innovative solutions.
 We are facing one of the most challenging times that we have ever known in the education profession.
 Our belief is that a teacher who has mastered these four dimensions – a 4D teacher – will be better prepared to face the challenges of educating today’s students, and tomorrow’s citizens and workforce.

 Based on extensive research, described below, we have developed a series of professional learning courses based on the 4 dimensions of teaching.
 In our view, a 4D teacher is one who can seamlessly incorporate the SEL and “21st-century skills” defined through this research through their academic content teaching.

 Through our professional learning program, teachers are guided through an introduction to the competencies, and then dig deeper into each of the three areas of Skills, Character, and Meta-Learning.
 Our assumption is that teachers who choose to take on this rigorous work are already experts in their academic discipline or content area.
 As teachers progress through the courses, they earn certificates or badges that lead to a final micro-credential as a 4D teacher.
 4D teachers know how to teach students the life skills that they will need to succeed as they teach academic content.